solidcoredata/scd/README.md

 the HTTP server.
 The compilation step verifies all queries are valid, and all fields correclty reference valid columns.

+### Goals

+ * Make it easy to create a single applications in multiple programming languages at once.
+ * Make it easy to avoid the monolith.
+ * Make the database schema definition explicit for all and any version of an application.
+Series of alter scripts do not define the schema .
+ * Make a clean way to compose the set the javascript controls the SPA uses.
+ * Authentication must be done out-of-process.
+This allows all environments to use the same user list.
+ * Creating a control, then configuring an instance of it, should be the pattern used both client side and server side.
+   - Client side a generic search-list-detail is defined, then it is used and configured many times.
+   - Server side a custom email sending routine is defined, then configured for a given database and email hosting provider.
+   - Custom controls that are only used once will still be created with most application, but they would follow the same pattern.
+   - Controls should not aim to do everything.
+Make one control do one thing well.
+Configuration should define field sets and small behavior differences.
+ * A single data model, the table set, should be used for all data transfer and data model needs.
+ * Static verification of the application happens outside of service compilation, and will involve many configurations and services, written in various programming languages.

 ### Non-goals

  * Don't try to make development faster.
 This might happen,